fasiha/ebisu/README.md

 ```

 ## API quickstart
-> This is intended to be a quick refresher for those already familiar with the Ebisu API.
-If it doesn't make sense, jump to the full [API](#api-and-math) section!

 **Step 0.** `import ebisu`

 **Step 1.** Create an Ebisu `Model` for each flashcard when a student learns it: